Program Costs and Fees

 If you choose to attend a non-UR program, you will not be eligible to receive the same financial aid.
 It is especially important to discuss your plans with your financial aid counselor to determine what types of aid you will be eligible for while abroad and to ensure the continuation of your aid when you return.
 For more information, see the financial aid page.

 Once students are admitted to programs, they are required to inform the Center for Education Abroad and the program sponsor of their plans as quickly as possible.
 Many programs ask for a non-refundable deposit to hold a student's place in the program.
-Deposits range from $100 to $1,000 and are discussed in acceptance materials.
-The average is around $300.
+Deposits range from $100 to $1,000 and are covered in acceptance materials.
+The average is around $500.
+Deposits come out of the program fee; they are not in addition to the fee.

-Students admitted to IES programs will be asked to submit an Intent to Enroll form, rather than submitting the $500 confirmation deposit.
-If a student decides not to participate after submitting this form, they will be responsible for the $500 deposit.
+Students admitted to semester DIS, EPA, IES Abroad, and most UR programs will be asked to submit an Intent to Enroll form, rather than submitting a confirmation deposit.
+If a student does not participate after submitting this form, they will be responsible for the deposit.
+Students who participate in summer or other short-term programs must pay a confirmation deposit.

 - Passport and Passport Photo: See the US passport and international travel website for the most up-to-date information about passport fees and requirements.